EdJoPaTo/telegram-typescript-bot-template/readme.md

 The container is meant to be used with a secret containing your bot token: `/run/secrets/bot-token.txt`

+The container has one volume (`/app/persist`) which will contain persistent data your bot creates.
+Make sure to explicitly use that volume (for example make sure its synced or pinned to a host in a multi node setup).

 ## Basic Folder structure

 - `source` contains your TypeScript source files.
 Subfolders contain specifics about your implementation